mapcrafter/mapcrafter/docs/configuration.rst

 Configuration File Format
 =========================

-To tell the mapcrafter which maps to render, simple INI-like configuration files are used.
+To tell the Mapcrafter which maps to render, simple INI-like configuration files are used.
 With configuration files it is possible to render multiple maps/rotations/rendermodes into one output file.